henriquecaeiro/brazil-rent-price-estimator/README.md

    ```
 The API will be available at `http://127.0.0.1:8000`.

+## 💾 Generating the Model

+The machine learning model is not saved in this repository.
+To use the application, you first need to generate the model and auxiliary files by running the Jupyter Notebooks in the correct order.
+The `notebooks/features.py` script is used by the notebooks to create new features.

+**Important:** The first time you run the `model_export.ipynb` notebook, it will perform a geocoding step to get the latitude and longitude for the addresses.
+This process can be slow and will create a `rents_geocoded.csv` file in the `data/work/` directory.
+Subsequent runs will use this file and be much faster.

+1.  **Open the `notebooks` directory.**
+2.  **Run the `eda.ipynb` notebook:** This notebook performs exploratory data analysis and saves the cleaned data in the `data/work/` directory.
+3.  **Run the `model_export.ipynb` notebook:** This notebook trains the final model and saves it as `stacking_model.joblib` in the `models/` directory.
+It also saves a `kmeans_model.joblib` file, which is used for geo-clustering.

+After running these notebooks, the following files will be created:
+- `data/work/rents_geocoded.csv`
+- `models/stacking_model.joblib`
+- `models/kmeans_model.joblib`

+The API will then be able to use these files for predictions.

 ## 🤖 Model and Metrics

 The rent price prediction is done by a `StackingRegressor` model, which combines the predictions of a `RandomForestRegressor` and a `CatBoostRegressor`.
 The final prediction is made by a `Ridge` regressor.
 The model also uses a `KMeans` model to create geographic clusters based on latitude and longitude.